 Our Favorite Memory: Cuyahoga Valley Scenic Railroad

 If you’re looking for a fun adventure, you have to check out the Cuyahoga Valley Scenic Railroad!
 There are different excursions, but the one we loved was the “Murder Mystery.”
 For two hours we stepped into the shoes of a detective, gathering clues, questioning suspects, and unraveling an exciting crime all on board the train.
-Featuring talented actors, there is a fresh storyline for each journey.
-Every participant plays a crucial role in this 2-hour adventure.
-What I loved best was meeting new people as we collaborated to vet the clues and solve, “The Case Of The Spooky Seance.”
-We won’t say who did it, this is a do not miss exceptional experience!
+Featuring talented actors, the series has a fresh storyline for each journey.
+Every participant plays a crucial role in this 2 hour adventure.
+What I loved best was meeting new people as we collaborated to vet the clues and solve “The Case of the Spooky Seance.”
+We won’t say who did it.
+This is a do not miss exceptional experience!

 Overview: At Indiana Dunes National Park, you can walk along the pristine shores of Lake Michigan, climb the dunes or simply sit on the beach and watch the world go by.
 The 15,000-acre park features sandy beaches, shifting dunes, and oak savanna forests.
 This picturesque park makes for an ideal family outing or solo adventure.
 The visitor center is the best place to start your exploration of the park.
 Be sure to watch the park film in the theater first.
 It will give you a brief history of the park and a great overview of the trails and what to see.